-# AI Coding Dashboard
+# AI Assistants Dashboard

 ## Overview

-You've invested in AI coding assistant subscriptions for your team.
+You've invested in AI assistant subscriptions for your team.
 But are developers actually using them?
 Who's getting the most value?
 Are there adoption gaps you should address?

-The AI Coding Dashboard answers these questions:
+The AI Assistant Dashboard answers these questions:

 * **How deeply are they using them?** Measure session frequency, duration, and complexity